 Start now.
 The first exam is in just a few weeks.
 Don’t dig yourself a hole—it’s much easier to get a good grade if you do well on the first exam than it is to play “catch-up” through the whole semester.

 Remember that biology is no harder than any other kind of class.
 If you are a non-science major, don’t be intimidated by science classes.
 Anyone can get an A in a general biology class with a moderate amount of work.
 If you are a science major, consider that general biology will be the easiest class you have in the rest of your science career.
 You need to excel to build a foundation for the more difficult classes to come.

 Most importantly—remember that YOU are responsible for your grade!
-Your instructor will help you in every way he possibly can, but ultimately you must make the commitment to perform the studying necessary to get the grade you want.
+Your instructor will help you in every possible way, but ultimately you must make the commitment to perform the studying necessary to get the grade you want.
 College is not high school; you have to perform at the next level.
 You won’t get credit just for showing up!
 (But show up!)

 Click the following link to see an article with some good ideas about study habits: Click Here.